hinohie/dali-test/README.md

 GCC version 6 is recommended since it has fixes for issues in version 5 e.g. it avoids spurious 'defined but not used' warnings in header files.

+OpenCV version 2.4.9 is the default version installed in Ubuntu 16.04

 ### Building the Repository